 Please call us on 13 13 51 if this happens.
 We will check that your property is mapped correctly.

-Work may be cancelled without notice for several reasons including safety, weather and faults.
+Also, work may be cancelled at short notice for several reasons including safety, weather and faults.
+If this happens, we will endeavour to contact you.

-- Unplug electric heaters so they are off, when power is restored
+- Unplug electric heaters or air conditioners so they are off when power is restored

 If you have partial power or are without power after the planned outage, then check your meter box to make sure safety switches including RCDs (residual current devices) have not operated.